Simple Adaptive Estimation of Quadratic Functionals in Nonparametric IV Models: Minimax Optimal Quadratic Functional Estimation

-\end{enumerate} \end{theorem} Theorem \ref{thm:rate:quad:fctl} provides an extension of \cite[Theorem F.1]{BC2020} under Assumption \ref{A:per}.
-Theorem \ref{thm:rate:quad:fctl} also provides concrete convergence rates of $\widehat f_J$ once $J$ is chosen optimally in either the mildly ill-posed case or the severely ill-posed case.
-Within the mildly ill-posed case, depending on the smoothness of $h_0$ relatively to the dimension of $X$ and the degree of mildly illposedness $\zeta$, either the first or the second variance term is dominating which then leads to the so-called elbow phenomenon.
-In particular, the simple estimator $\widehat f_J$ of \cite{BC2020} achieves the lower bound rate in Lemma \ref{lemma:rate:lower} and is thus, minimax rate optimal.
+Theorem \ref{thm:rate:quad:fctl} presents an upper bound on the convergence rates of $\widehat f_J$ to $f(h_0)$.
+When the sieve dimension $J$ is chosen optimally, the convergence rate \eqref{rate:mild} coincides with the minimax lower bound in \cite[Theorem C.1]{ChenChristensen2017} for the mildly ill-posed case, while the convergence rate \eqref{rate:severe} coincides with the minimax lower bound in \cite[Theorem C.1]{ChenChristensen2017} for the severely ill-posed case.
+Moreover, within the mildly ill-posed case, depending on the smoothness of $h_0$ relatively to the dimension of $X$ and the degree of mildly ill-posedness $a$, either the first or the second variance term in \eqref{rate:extend:cond} dominates, which leads to the so-called elbow phenomenon: the regular case with a parametric rate of $n^{-1/2}$ when $p> a+d/4$; and the irregular case with a nonparametric rate when $p\leq a+d/4$.
+In particular, Theorem \ref{thm:rate:quad:fctl} shows that the simple leave-one-out estimator $\widehat f_J$ is minimax rate optimal provided that the sieve dimension $J$ is chosen optimally.

+\cite[Theorem C.1]{ChenChristensen2017} actually established lower bound for estimating a quadratic functional of a derivative of $h_0$ in a NPIV model as well.
+Using Fourier, spline and wavelet bases, we can easily show that our simple leave-one-out, sieve NPIV estimator of the quadratic functional of a derivative of $h_0$ also achieve the lower bound, and hence is minimax rate-optimal.
+We do not present such a result here since it is a very minor extension of Theorem \ref{thm:rate:quad:fctl}.